-- Create a ditch in the soil and place your roots in the hole.
-Gently add more soil around the plant and pat down until it is stable.
+2. Create a ditch in the soil and place your roots in the hole.
+Gently add more soil around the plant and pat down until the plant is stable.

 That’s it!
 The whole propagation process is very simple.
 With a little patience, you can multiply your plant collection!